FrenzisRed/My_CCNA_Notes/28_SNMP.md

 <h5>SNMPv1</h5> The original one.

-<h5>SNMPv2c</h5> It allows NMS to retrieve large amount of information in a single
+<h5>SNMPv2c</h5>It allows NMS to retrieve large amount of information in a single
 request, so it is more efficient and it produce less network traffic.
-The <h5>c</h5> refers to 'community strings' used as passwords in SNMPv1, removed in SNMPv2, and then added back for SNMPv2c.
+The 'c' refers to 'community strings' used as passwords in SNMPv1, removed in SNMPv2, and then added back for SNMPv2c.

 <h5>SNMPv3</h5> A much more secure version of SNMP that supports strong encryption